dorna-robotics/dorna2-python/README.md

 > Notice, that we say thta a command is done if get `stat = 2` or `stat < 0` of that command.

-### `time_out` variable
+### `timeout` variable
-Throughout this document we use and refer to the `time_out` key as an arguments inside methods that are sending command to the robot.
+Throughout this document we use and refer to the `timeout` key as an arguments inside methods that are sending command to the robot.
-Functions that are sending command to the robot are using the `time_out` argument for tracking the completion or any error during the execution of the command that they are sending.
+Functions that are sending command to the robot are using the `timeout` argument for tracking the completion or any error during the execution of the command that they are sending.
-- `time_out < 0`: Send a command and wait for the command to get done ( `stat = 2` or `stat < 0`) and then return.
+- `timeout < 0`: Send a command and wait for the command to get done ( `stat = 2` or `stat < 0`) and then return.
 At this moment we are sure that the command is no longer running.
-- `time_out >= 0`: Send a command and wait for A maximum of `time_out` seconds for its execution.
+- `timeout >= 0`: Send a command and wait for A maximum of `timeout` seconds for its execution.
 Notice that in this case, we might have returned from the fuction but the command which was sent by the fuction to the robot is still runnning or wating inside the controller for its time to run.
-If we do not want to wait for the execution of a command at all we can always set `time_out = 0`.
+If we do not want to wait for the execution of a command at all we can always set `timeout = 0`.

-### `.play(time_out=-1, msg=None, **kwargs):`
+### `.play(timeout=-1, msg=None, **kwargs):`
 Send a message to the robot.
 There are multiple ways to send a message via `.play()`.
 For a better understanding, we send a simple `alarm` status command in three different ways:
 1. Key and value format: `play(cmd='alarm', id=100})`
 2. Python dictionary format: `play({'cmd': 'alarm', 'id': 100})`
 3. JSON string format: `play('{"cmd": "alarm", "id": 100}')`

-### `play_script(script_path, time_out=0)`
+### `play_script(script_path, timeout=0)`
 Send all the messages that are stored in a script file to the robot controller.
 The method opens the script file located at `script_path`, read the file line by line and send each line as a command.
 > Notice that each message has to occupy exactly one line.
 Multiple messages in one line or one message in multiple line is not a valid format.
 As an example, here we show a valid and invalid script format:
 ``` python